 We collaborated with youth powerhouse Ignite on a year-long youth-driven process to design our youth programming, thanks to the support of the Youth Homelessness Innovation Fund.
 The project was facilitated by Open Door Advisors.

-In 2021-22 we are undertaking an exciting new planning initiative for our senior programming in collaboration with Brave Space Alliance and H.O.M.E., and other community-based organizations with the continuing support of the Chicago Foundation for Women, the National Equity Fund, and the RRF Foundation for Aging.
+In 2021-22 we are undertaking an exciting new planning initiative for our senior programming in collaboration with H.O.M.E., and other community-based organizations with the continuing support of the Chicago Foundation for Women, the National Equity Fund, and the RRF Foundation for Aging.

 We also have the support of SAGE’s National LGBT Elder Housing Initiative staff, who have provided extensive planning tools and introductions to financing entities.

 Pro bono legal services are being provided by the University of Chicago's Housing Initiative Transactional Clinic.

-One Roof Chicago is governed by a volunteer board of directors, who are all members of the Chicago LGBTQ+ community and bring a strong commitment and an array of strengths to the table.
+One Roof Chicago is governed by a volunteer board of directors, who are all members of the Chicagoland LGBTQ+ community and bring a strong commitment and an array of strengths to the table.
 Our board members* are: